Pastis: One of the Favorite Alcoholic Drinks of the French People

 In 1961, for example, he organized a petanque tournament with the collaboration of Michel Montana, the head of the newspaper “La Marseillaise”.
 This was a dazzling success.
 The “Mondial de la pétanque” even borrowed its name: Mondial Ricard – La Marseillaise à pétanque.
 The sixtieth edition of this tournament is scheduled for July 2021.
 It is one of the biggest pétanque tournaments in the world.

 From now on, pastis and pétanque are two inseparable friends.
 The little yellow one is at the top of the list of the drinks most appreciated by petanque lovers.
 Both thirst-quenching and affordable, it is perfect for a game of pétanque in the heat of the summer.
-By the way, you can read my article about the pétanque game: What is the French Game of Pétanque?
+By the way, you can read my article about the pétanque game.

 In addition, we can see that the consumption of Ricard is almost constant throughout the year in the south-eastern and north-eastern parts of France.
 This is not the case in the southwest where there is a very important seasonality.
 A notable drop is particularly noted in winter.
 On the other hand, consumption is in full swing in autumn.
 In Paris, even if Ricard consumption increases in the summer, overall consumption is still quite modest.

 The Pastis Forézien a New Competitor in the Market